gerrymoeis/infortic_v2/README.md

 ## 🚀 Deployment

-This project is configured for deployment on **Netlify**.
-To deploy, connect your GitHub repository to Netlify and configure the build settings.
-Ensure that you set the environment variables in the Netlify UI.
+This project is configured for deployment on **Vercel**.
+To deploy, connect your GitHub repository to Vercel and configure the build settings.
+Ensure that you set the environment variables in the Vercel UI.

 - **Build Command:** `npm run build`
 - **Publish Directory:** `.next`